-The CIT rate is 30%, and this rate is applicable on the total amount of the company’s revenues.
+The corporate income tax (CIT) rate is 30%, and this rate is applicable on the total amount of the company’s revenues.
 There is a reduced CIT rate of 25% for companies that obtain taxable income equal to or less than 150,000 United States dollars (USD) in the fiscal year.

 CIT is based on the principle of territoriality, and, by general rule, taxes are paid on goods located, activities realised, and capital invested in El Salvador as well as on services rendered or utilised in the country.
 Nevertheless, there is a special rule regarding securities and financial instruments, since such income is considered to be obtained in El Salvador if the issuing entity is domiciled in El Salvador.